SiraMirai/journey/README.md

 # Installation

 Installation is handled by [Wabbajack](https://www.wabbajack.org/#/) for a one-click install of the modlist.
-For first time users, Journey has one dependency we need to pre-install.
+For first time users, Journey has one dependency that needs to be pre-installed.

 #### Stock Game
 Journey makes use of the **Stock Game** feature of MO2 and Wabbajack.